Kristen Welker: Career

 Welker has worked at ABC affiliates WLNE-TV in Providence, Rhode Island, and KRCR-TV in Redding/Chico, California, and joined NBC in 2005 at affiliate WCAU in Philadelphia, where she was a reporter and weekend anchor.
 She then joined NBC News in 2010 as a correspondent based at the NBC News West Coast Headquarters in Burbank, California.
 She became an NBC White House correspondent in December 2011.

 Welker regularly represented MSNBC at the daily White House press briefings as well as reported live for various programs on the channel.
 She occasionally filled in on NBC Nightly News and Today.
 On January 10, 2020, NBC announced that Welker would become the regular co-anchor of Weekend Today alongside Peter Alexander.
 She debuted as co-anchor on Weekend Today on January 11, 2020.

 On October 22, 2020, amidst the ongoing COVID pandemic emergency, Kristen Welker hosted the final debate in the 2020 presidential election between incumbent Republican president Donald Trump and his challenger, former vice president Joe Biden.

-On June 4, 2023, it was announced by NBC that Welker had been named to succeed Chuck Todd in September 2023 as anchor of their Sunday morning program Meet the Press and its weekday spin-off Meet the Press Now on NBC News NOW.
+In September 2023, Welker succeeded Chuck Todd as anchor of the Sunday morning program Meet the Press and its weekday spin-off Meet the Press Now on NBC News NOW.